artemisSystem/purescript-canvas-action/README.md

 Make sure you have the purescript compiler, parcel and spago installed and available on your PATH.

-To test one of the examples, first make sure you have run `spago build`, then run `npm run example-<name>`, replacing `<name>` with the camelCase name of the example or test you want to run.
+To test one of the examples, run `npm run example-<name>`, replacing `<name>` with the camelCase name of the example or test you want to run.
 This will create a server that auto-rebuilds every time you make a change to its source.
 The examples are located in `/test/Test/<Name>`.